-This isn’t to say that some children won’t gravitate towards one parent or the other, but overall the evaluator and judge will want to ensure that your child can have a good relationship, or an opportunity for one, with both you and the opposing party.
-If it appears that one or both of you are not doing what it takes to help further this goal then the court will have to make orders to remedy this situation.
+This isn’t to say that some children won’t gravitate towards one parent or the other.
+Still, overall the evaluator and judge will want to ensure that your child can have a good relationship, or an opportunity for one, with both you and the opposing party.
+If it appears that one or both of you are not doing what it takes to help further this goal, then the court will have to make orders to remedy this situation.

-Parental alienation is a topic that family lawattorneys, unfortunately, encounter with some regularity and is something that will be watched for by a child custody evaluator.
+Parental alienation is a topic that family law attorneys, unfortunately, encounter with some regularity and will be watched for by a child custody evaluator.
 Part of both you and your child’s other parent is given an equal chance to develop a meaningful relationship with your child is both of you encouraging your child to spend time with each of you.
-It is very easy for your child to become influenced by you or the other parent in a negative fashion if you are speaking poorly of him or her or otherwise attempting to influence their opinion.
+It is straightforward for your child to become influenced by you or the other parent negatively if you are speaking poorly of him or her or otherwise attempting to influence their opinion.

 Taking the Time

-If you do not take some time and effort to support the relationship your child has with both of their parents then a court may view this as behavior that is not conducive to acting in your child’s best interests.
+If you do not take some time and effort to support your child's relationship with both of their parents, then a court may view this as behavior that is not conducive to acting in your child’s best interests.

-Even if it is not something that you relish or get excited about, reminding your child that both of their parents do love him or her is good for your child and for your family law case.
+Even if it is not something that you relish or get excited about, reminding your child that both parents love him or she is good for your child and your family law case.